JurMich/RNANR/README.txt

 |_|
 | \EQUIREMENTS:
 ---------------
-Before any installation of program is made, make sure you have ViennaRNA installed on your computer.
-The version tested is 2.2.8., however the lastest version should be compatible too.
+Before any installation of program is made, make sure you have:

+- ViennaRNA.
+The version tested is 2.2.8., however the latest version should be compatible too.

+- MPFR and GMP by extension (required by MPFR).
+The version tested is 3.1.5.

 |
 |NSTALLATION: